How can I copy something from a web page to my web page?

 Yes.
 Below is break down of how to copy information or code from one web page to another.

 If you are not familiar with how to copy text, see the copy definition for additional help.

 Users who visit a page that performs a special feature, such as displaying the current date or a countdown for example, may want to incorporate that feature on their web page.
-To do this, you will need to view the web page's source code.
+To do this, view the web page's source code.